kbkozlev/ovrec/README.md

 git clone https://github.com/kbkozlev/ovrec.git
 cd ovrec
 http-server ./app -p 80
+# or to run in background
+nohup http-server ./app -p 8080 > output.log 2>&1 &
+# to kill the background process
+pkill -f "http-server"
 ```

 Then open [http://localhost:80](http://localhost:80) to use ovrec on your own server.